zoran119/grails-jquery-date-time-picker/README.md

 Installation
 ------------

-Add the following to the `plugins` part of `BuildConfig.groovy`:
+Install [jQuery UI resources plugin](http://grails.org/plugin/jquery-ui) and then add the following to the `plugins` part of `BuildConfig.groovy`:

     compile ':jquery-date-time-picker:0.1.0'

 Usage
 -----

-Install [jQuery UI resources plugin](http://grails.org/plugin/jquery-ui), followed by this plugin.
-Then simply use the provided tags on the properties of `Date` type:
+Simply use the provided tags on the properties of `Date` type:

     <jqueryPicker:date name="dateOfBirth" value="personInstance.dateOfBirth" />
     <jqueryPicker:time name="startTime" value="meetingInstance.startTime" />